songify-rocks/Songify/Getting Started.md

   * Twitch Login => `Opens the website to login with Twitch`
   * Connect => `Connects the chat bot`
   * Disconnect => `Disconnects the chat bot`
+  * Check Online Status => `Checks if the stream is live.
+The PubSub event will not trigger when the stream is already live when Songify starts, so this is a way to check if the stream is live`
   * [Bot Config](#bot-responses--commands) => `Opens the bot config window`
 * Songrequests => `Brings up this menu`
   * Queue => `Opens the queue sub-menu`